chandu85/Data_Science_Portfolio/Project 2 - Breast Cancer Classification using Computer Vision/README.md

 ## Acknowledgement
 Thanks to Bellevue University and all professors for the continuous guidance and support through out the data science course.
 Thanks to Professor Fadi Alsaleem for providing continuous constructive feedback and peers for their valuable inputs and discussions that helped me in building this project.

-  I also thank all the authors of the reference papers and articles.
+I also like to thank all the authors of the reference papers and articles.

 [back to top](#top)